aleung241/aws-training-2018/README.md

 ### Networking
 #### Virtual Private Cloud (VPC)
 - This is like a container
-- Regionally scoped
 - VPC is not a data center replacement
-- VPC is a singularly logical isolated network
+- VPC is a singularly logical isolated virtual network
 - 1 VPC can only have 1 Internet Gateway
+- Put all your stuff like EC2 instances into VPCs
+- Can configure your own IP ranges, routing, network gateways, security settings

 #### Subnet
 - Can be used to limit access to/from VPCs